Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-reactors.md

 ### Anything you can imagine

 When our templates and examples aren’t enough, we enable you to build anything you want to with our Reactors.
-Start with a blank function like the below and solve any business problem with the data you need:
+Start with a blank function like the one below and solve any business problem with the data you need:

 ```js
 module.exports = async function (req) {